-The Financial Statements include the accounts of the Company consolidated with those of its wholly-owned subsidiaries, 407 ETR, Canadian Tolling Company International Inc. ("Cantoll"), 7253770 Canada Inc. ("7253770 Inc."), 8011397 Canada Inc. ("8011397 Inc."), Financing Limited Partnership ("FLP"), 8018278 Canada Inc. ("8018278 Inc."), 8915172 Canada Inc. ("8915172 Inc.") and 9665641 Canada Inc. ("9665641 Inc.").
-Cantoll was incorporated in December 2001 to assume ownership of an integrated computerized accounting, billing and customer relationship management system and new transponders, and is responsible for the development of its integrated automation systems and the implementation and management of road-side tolling technologies and back-office systems.
-7253770 Inc., 8011397 Inc., 8018278 Inc., 8915172 Inc. and 9665641 Inc. were incorporated in October 2009, October 2011, April 2012, August 2014 and March 2016, respectively, and FLP was registered as a partnership under the Limited Partnerships Act (Ontario) in November 2011, all to assist in the implementation of the Company's tax planning strategies.
+The Financial Statements include the accounts of the Company consolidated with those of its wholly-owned subsidiaries, 407 ETR, Canadian Tolling Company International Inc. ("Cantoll") and 9665641 Canada Inc. ("9665641 Inc.").
+Cantoll was incorporated in December 2001 to assume ownership of an integrated computerized accounting, billing and customer relationship management system and new transponders, and is responsible for the development of its integrated automation systems and the implementation and management of roadside tolling technologies and back-office systems.
+9665641 Inc. was incorporated in March 2016 to assist in the implementation of the Company's tax planning strategies.
 All inter-company transactions, balances, revenues and expenses have been eliminated on consolidation.
-FLP was dissolved on October 28, 2016, and 7253770 Inc., 8011397 Inc., 8018278 Inc. and 8915172 Inc. were dissolved on November 18, 2016.